 To miter means to make a diagonal cut, usually 45 degrees.

 This is an additional framing member installed to facilitate soffit installation.

 These are the holes in the flanges in a piece of siding that nails go through.

 A plumb or square is a truly vertical, or a 90-degree measurement of an object from a level surface.

 Scoring means running a knife or other sharp implement across a soffit or siding panel face without cutting all the way through the panel.
 This allows the panel to be bent and broken off cleanly.

 This is a building material used to even a surface prior to installing vinyl siding.

 This is the material used to cover the underside of an eave, cornice or overhang.
 A soffit is designed to be installed lengthwise from the wall to the fascia board.

 These are openings that are cut into the siding to allow the water to run off.

-LASK Roofing & Siding, Inc. has provided excellent solutions to our customers for over 40 years.
+Lask Exterior Solutions, LLC has provided excellent solutions to our customers.
 When it comes to installing gutter guards or other roofing needs, you can rely on us to do an excellent job.
 For a free estimate, call us today at (815) 788-6699 or you can complete our online form to schedule an appointment.
 We serve Rockford and nearby IL areas.